May 13, 2026•19 min read

 3) Does platform integration matter?

-If you run a Shopify store and want the simplest setup, Modelia and Genlook have native Shopify apps.
-Style.me offers a no-code Shopify plugin.
-WearView and Photoroom are standalone platforms where you download images and upload them to your store manually (or through your existing product management workflow).
+If you run a Shopify store and want the simplest setup, Genlook has a native Shopify app and Style.me offers a no-code Shopify plugin.
+WearView and Uwear are standalone platforms where you download images and upload them to your store manually (or through your existing product management workflow).
+General editors like Canva and Photoshop are also standalone, so images move the same way.

 4) How important is output resolution?